theNewDynamic/thenewdynamic.com/content/en/article/want-a-better-website--embrace-the-product-model.md

 **Your website fails to evolve**.

-> Your organization, your product, your services continue to evolve and change with time, but your website does not.
+> Sound familiar?
+Your organization, your product or services evolve and change with time, but your website does not.

 So, there you have it.
 Before you know it, your new website is out of date and once again proving to be a pain point.
 And the value that you should be getting out of your big investment just isn’t there.